jlafleur93/jlafleur93.github.io/docs/about.markdown

 menu: about
 ---

-My name is Joseph LaFleur,
+Hello I am Joseph LaFleur.

 I am an Aboriginal Developer.
 Located In Grande Prairie, Alberta, Canada.
 I spent a lot of my youth learning how to hardmod, and hack Video Game consoles.
 I learned a lot of troubleshooting skills, and wanted to slowly learn more about computers, which has lead me to developing websites.

 I enjoy spending time playing Video Games, Reading Manga, and spoiling my dog.